noskova-lina/LSML2/README.md

 # LSML2

 ## Project Overview
 In this project, I am developing a machine learning service that automatically generates tags for StackOverflow questions.
-Utilizing natural language processing and the BERT model for transfer learning, the service will process the text of StackOverflow questions to predict relevant tags, facilitating efficient categorization and searchability.
+This task involves processing text data, classifying it, and using machine learning techniques to automatically label questions based on their content.

+### Objective:
-Objective: To predict tags for StackOverflow questions using their text content.
+To predict tags for StackOverflow questions using their text content.

+### Data:
+Dataset with StackOverflow questions, available on Kaggle: https://www.kaggle.com/datasets/muhammedabdulazeem/500k-stackoverflow-questions/data.
+This dataset contains questions, answers, and tags associated with the questions.
+For this task, I only use questions and their associated tags.

+### Input:
-Input: Text of a StackOverflow question (both title and body).
+Text of a StackOverflow question (both title and body).

+### Output:
-Output: A list of predicted tags relevant to the question.
+List of tags most relevant to the question.

 ## Key Components: